Drug interactions between Control and Prenatal S

 - Control is used to treat the following conditions:

-A total of 259 drugs (1130 brand and generic names) are known to interact with Prenatal S.
+A total of 250 drugs are known to interact with Prenatal S.

 - Prenatal S is a member of the following drug classes: iron products, vitamin and mineral combinations.